KatarinaSendecka/CookieCats/README.md

 ﻿# CookieCats

-Example of mobe game A/B test analysis.
+Example of mobile game A/B test analysis.
 AD postponed from level 30 (A variant) to level 40 (B variant).

 ## Dataset:
 - userid - A unique number that identifies each player.